Our internship program teaches students:

 On Campus Opportunities

 Centenary students also enjoy the rare privilege of managing and operating their own student media on campus: KSCL radio, Pandora Design studio, Conglomerate news, and Centenary Film Society.
-Communication majors play crucial roles as media producers for these organizations while also developing desirable leadership skills.
-The media students produce as interns and the experience students gain as media managers enhances their senior portfolios making them highly competitive graduates.
+Communication majors play crucial roles as media producers for these organizations while also developing desirable leadership and management skills.
+The media students produce as interns and the experience students gain as student media managers enhances their senior portfolios making them highly competitive graduates.
 Check out our Grads & Outcomes page to see how our students leverage internships and student media involvement into fulfilling professional lives.

 For More Information